Frédéric Mabileau - Anjou Chenin des Mille Rocs 2024

 “A white Anjou that’s perfectly fresh and elegant!”

-Chenin des Mille Rocs, a single-vineyard wine grown on the ochre-colored schist soils of the Anjou Noir region in Les Verchers-sur-Layon, will captivate you with its subtle, slightly toasty aroma, accompanied by notes of lemongrass.
-Beautifully balanced, its fresh and crisp palate will leave you craving more for a long time to come.
+Chenin des Mille Rocs, a single-vineyard wine grown on the ochre-colored schist soils of the Anjou Noir region, will charm you with its subtle, slightly toasty aroma, accented by notes of lemongrass.
+Beautifully balanced, its fresh, crisp palate will leave you craving more for a long time to come.
 This cuvée reflects the pure and noble character of Anjou’s Chenin grapes.

 Buy Frédéric Mabileau wines at the best prices in a private sale!